JamesRiversTech/JamesRiversTech/README.md

 - 👋 Hi, I’m @JamesRiversTech
-- 👀 I’m interested in --> Cyber Security and Computers Science
+- 👀 I’m interested in --> Cyber Security and Computer Science
 - 🌱 I’m currently learning --> python and html
 - 📫 How to reach me --> JamesRivers.tech